 The museum has something for everyone, from painting and sculpture to photography and video.
 Its commitment to education makes the University of Arizona Museum of Art truly unique.

 In addition to the indoor museum, the campus has over 40 outdoor public sculptures.
 Strolling around the beautiful U of A campus is a great way to spend the afternoon.

 The art museum costs $8 but is free to college students and staff.

-Whether you’re a seasoned art lover or someone who’s just starting to explore the world of visual culture, the University of Arizona Museum of Art is sure to have something for you.
+Whether you’re a seasoned art lover or someone just starting to explore the world of visual culture, the University of Arizona Museum of Art will surely have something for you.

 Tucson, Arizona, is well known for its many golf courses.
 With over 300 days of sun per year, it’s no wonder that so many people flock to Tucson to golf.

 The mild winter climate also makes it an ideal destination for those who want to avoid the cold weather.
 In addition to the great weather, Tucson also offers a variety of courses to choose from.